ywamsendai/ywamsendai-website/content/en/vision/guesthouse.md

 We would like to establish a place where guests can come and find rest.
 This can include visitors from overseas, outreach teams, visiting family and friends, short-term missionaries, or even locals who need a safe place to stay.

 We receive enquiries from outreach teams and volunteers who seek places to stay in Sendai so they can visit and minister to the people here.
-But we donÅft have our own place to house them!
+But we don't have our own place to house them!
 Up to now, we have partnered with a local seminary and a church to host people when available, although we sometimes have to turn people down.
 We would love to host people ourselves.

 Needs: